-The Medical Council of New Zealand have this week announced a number of updates to their registration policies and pathways:
+The Medical Council of New Zealand has this week announced a number of important updates to their registration policies and pathways:

 New Countries Added to Comparable Health System Pathway